open-amt-cloud-toolkit/mps/docs/Topics/mebx.md

 7\.
 Provide a DNS suffix name and press enter

 8\.
-Press Esc (three times) to reach the main menu
+Press Esc three times to reach the main menu

 9\.
 Select ‘MEBX Exit’, and then press 'y' to confirm the exit

 <br>

-### How to Unprovision an AMT Device Through MEBX
+### Unprovision an AMT Device Through MEBX

 1. Restart or power on the device